 Prices last checked July 2020, but you should always confirm costs with your provider.

 Off-net and off-net extra are non-LLU connections.
 This will only apply to a small percentage of customers as most premises have access to LLU broadband.

 What is Onestream broadband's notification period?

 Do I need to return my Onestream Wi-Fi router?

 If you're not in contract you can keep the router.
 If you cancel before the contract has ended, you must return the router at your own expense, or you will be charged for it.

 Your phone number can be transferred to another provider - just be sure to make your new provider aware of this when you sign up.

 Can I cancel for free if my Onestream broadband is too slow?

 Onestream has not signed up to the Ofcom broadband speed code of practice, which is a voluntary agreement that gives customers of participating ISPs a right to cancel due to slow speeds.
-Onestream could still allow you to cancel for free due to this, but it is at their discretion and you may need to follow the complaints procedure.
-If you are unhappy with the speed you should start by first raising the issue with technical support.
+Onestream could still allow you to cancel for free due to slow speeds, but it is at their discretion, and you may need to follow the complaints procedure.
+If you are unhappy with the speed, you should start by first raising the issue with technical support.